Is Table Designs Green?

 All of our custom crates are built out of 3/4″ Plywood.
 We purchase the plywood from Coastal Plywood Company.

 Coastal Plywood Company has recognized the need for sustainable forest management throughout the history of the company, long before the environmental movement became so popular.
-All of the logs used in the manufacture of plywood at our facility are procured within a 100 mile radius of Havana, Florida and come from American southern pine forests, which are the best and most cared for forests in the world.
+All the logs used in the manufacture of plywood at our facility are procured within a 100-mile radius of Havana, Florida and come from American southern pine forests, which are the best and most cared for forests in the world.
 Since we believe in providing our customers with the most competitive pricing possible, we have chosen to forgo expensive and redundant certification programs and pass the savings on to our customers.
-No certification programs can make our plywood more environmentally friendly, they will only make it more expensive.
+No certification programs can make our plywood more environmentally friendly; they will only make it more expensive.
 You can be confident when buying our products that we meet all local, state, and federal regulations and guidelines regarding sustainable forest management.

 PerformancePanels.com provides the following information:

 “Forest Certification programs sprouted in the 1990s to address rampant deforestation and mismanagement in developing countries.
 Today there are several forest certification agencies that verify the sustainable forest management practices of land management companies, forest product manufacturers, and other related organizations.
 The certifying agencies typically assess forest management using sustainable forest principles, criteria, and performance measures.”